christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 TODO refer to system design; sharding of a single stream

-- TODO if there will ever be a concept of transactions here, adjusting the protocol the be coordination-free may be suitable, as with Eris, to avoid high latency by transaction and replication roundtrips, but it requires control of the infrastructure (i.e., the network layer)
+- TODO if there will ever be a concept of transactions here, adjusting the protocol the be coordination-free may be suitable, as with Eris, to avoid high latency by transaction and replication round-trips, but it requires control of the infrastructure (i.e., the network layer)

 #### Elasticity: Auto Scaling and Recovery

 - Multi-leader etc., TODO reference to the raft extensions section
-- Using Kubernetes
+- Using Kubernetes?
 - Bring it together with Kubernetes Replicas
 - What about failure detection in general?
 - Does it make sense to move failure detection to K18n?
 Would this just add a new layer of dependency on a management process, that we initially wanted to avoid?
+- Monitoring throughput and convergence; continously calculating maximum tolerated throughput that does not result in a negative convergence rate.

 #### Geo-Replication